-If you would like to bring your class to the library on your own, please contact Sally Jones (x2287 or email@example.com) a few days before your visit.
+If you would like to bring your class to the library on your own, please use our Instruction Request Form or contact Marla Beebe (x2287 or firstname.lastname@example.org) a few days before your visit.
 We can reserve the computers in the reference area for your students; however, during busy times of the semester, a few computers will be made available for other patrons.

 Librarians offer tours of Hoover Library to new and First Year Seminar students.
 Each tour introduces students to the library and its services; tours last for approximately twenty minutes.